 The Z8 Encore!
-F083A Series provides different types of Reset operation.
-Stop Mode Recovery is considered as a form of reset.
-Table 9 lists the types of reset and their operating characteristics.
-The system reset is longer, if the external crystal oscillator is enabled by the Flash option bits, allowing additional time for oscillator start-up.
+F0830 Series provides different types of Reset operations.
+Stop Mode Recovery is considered a form of reset.
+Table 9 lists the types of resets and their operating characteristics.
+The duration of a system reset is longer if the external crystal oscillator is enabled by the Flash option bits; the result is additional time for oscillator startup.